 What are the minimum TOEFL scores to be obtained for Ireland education?

 The minimum required score for the TOEFL test is usually 570 (paper-based) or 90 (Internet-based).

 Do Irish students need to take of IELTS?

 Yes, Irish students must also take up IELTS and should score a minimum of 6.5 to qualify for higher education in Ireland.

-An Irish medical card allows its citizens to avail: Free GP services, Prescribed drugs and medicines (some prescription charges) apply, Inpatient public hospital services, outpatient services, Dental optical and aural services, Maternity and infant care services, Some personal and social care services, like public health nursing, social work services and community care services.
+An Irish medical card allows its citizens to avail: Free GP services, Prescribed drugs and medicines (some prescription charges) apply, In-patient public hospital services, out-patient services.
+Also includes Dental, optical and aural services, maternity and infant care services.
+Some personal and social care services like public health nursing, social work services and community care services.